FND Track (Functional Neurologic Symptom Disorder)

 Also known as conversion disorder, FND is characterized by neurologic symptoms incompatible with an established neurologic or medical illness.
 Symptoms may include psychogenic non-epileptic seizures, abnormal movements, paralysis and speech changes.
 The diagnosis of FND is typically made by a neurologist by way of clinical exam, neuroimaging and/or neurophysiological testing.

 La Selva’s specially trained multidisciplinary team collaborates with each client to design a tailored treatment plan.
 The program relies on evidence-based treatment, including cognitive and dialectical behavior therapy (CBT and DBT).
 Didactic and interactive-style groups address topics such as wellness recovery, anger management, codependency, effective communication, family dynamics and more.
 Clients participate in weekly one-on-one sessions with the FND Track director.
-La Selva does not provide physical, occupational and/or speech therapy.
-However, on a case-by-case basis, we may be able to integrate the FND-specialized services of the Stanford Outpatient Neurologic Rehabilitation Program (650-725-5106).
+We also have a physical therapist on staff who is specialized in FND.

 For residential, the turnaround time typically depends on how quickly the clinical paperwork is complete (including cleared TB and physician’s report) and the census at the time of packet receipt.
 For PHP/IOP, we try to accommodate new clients within 3-5 days.

 For residential, clients must be ambulatory.
 La Selva house is not ADA accessible, so wheelchairs are not permitted.
-Walkers can be discussed with the director of residential admissions.
 The PHP/IOP facility is ADA accessible.
 Clients may have wheelchairs or walkers but must be independent without staff’s help to walk or transfer.

 La Selva contracts with many commercial insurance companies and accepts private pay.
 Programs are unable to accommodate Medicare and Medicaid.